 Perspective – point of view or way of thinking about a topic

-Terrorist – person who uses violence or intimidation to advance a personal belief, doctrine or agenda
+Terrorist – a person who uses violence or intimidation to advance a personal belief, doctrine, or agenda

 Read for Understanding